Skip to main content

 You can chat about anything within Flint chats, including asking about current events, asking various questions, or requesting image, rubric, or worksheet creation.

 If your workspace has distinguished between users (teacher vs student) through an LMS/SIS integration, then this chat will treat those roles differently.
-Flint will be more like a helpful assistant to teachers and act more like a responsible tutor to students.
-This means, with students, Flint will not write essays/responses for them and would guide them on how to solve problems rather than outright giving answers.
+Sparky will be more like a helpful assistant to teachers and act more like a responsible tutor to students.
+This means, with students, Sparky will not write essays/responses for them and would guide them on how to solve problems rather than outright giving answers.

 Owners of the workspace can view all chat sessions.
 Members will be able to view their own past conversations only.